The Lookalike (1990 film)

-The Lookalike is a 1990 American made-for-television thriller film directed by Gary Nelson based on a novel by Kate Wilhelm and starring Melissa Gilbert and Diane Ladd.
+The Lookalike is a 1990 American mystery thriller television film directed by Gary Nelson, based on the short story by Kate Wilhelm, and starring Melissa Gilbert-Brinkman, Diane Ladd, Frances Lee McCain, Jason Scott Lee, and Thaao Penghlis.
 It premiered on USA Network on December 12, 1990 and was released on VHS in 1991.

 Plot

 Melissa Gilbert stars as a woman grieving about her child who she lost in an accident, when she one day recognizes her daughter in a girl.